 The Pastor wondered how many future days it would take for him to make up for that night—how many more weeks or months or years.
-And he hoped the angel of death would tarry.
-The thought prompted him to look at Jonathan.
-But he dared not inquire.
+And he hoped that death would tarry.

 Jonathan held up a book with a white dust jacket.
 “Recognize this?”